-As the situation improves, a second phase could focus on the reopening of non-essential domestic travel, and a third could introduce travel within safe “bubbles”.
-A final phase would see all travel reintroduced to an organization; with this, travel policies should contain a heightened duty of care practices to enable employees to travel safely once again.
+As the situation improves, a second phase could focus on reopening non-essential domestic travel, and a third could introduce travel within safe “bubbles.”
+A final step would see all travel reintroduced to an organization.
+With this, travel policies should contain heightened duty of care practices to enable employees to travel safely once again.

-Effective policies must balance duty of care with financial implications
+Effective policies must balance the duty of care with financial implications

 COVID-19 is likely to have ignited a new debate over duty of care versus cost savings.
-Travel managers may need to spend more money on new tools to keep employees safe when traveling, and they may be faced with higher costs from booking cancelations, amendments and flexible fares.
-Effective policies will manage these costs by using data to inform corporate travel policy change decisions.
+Travel managers may need to spend more money to keep employees safe when traveling, and they may face higher costs from booking cancelations, amendments, and flexible fares.
+Effective policies will manage these costs using data to inform corporate travel policy change decisions.
 For example, flight data from companies such as FairFly can help travel managers understand the financial implications each change is likely to have within the current state of the market.

 Automation will update travel policies in real-time

-Due to the unpredictable nature of travel in the midst of COVID-19, automation is likely to play a more central role in travel management policies.
-Governments around the world are tightening and easing various travel restrictions constantly – with each country taking a different approach.
-This can make it increasingly difficult for travel managers to make continuous, timely changes to their policies.
-Instead, companies should introduce automatic features in their policies that correlate elements – such as price limits, booking time frames, flight durations, authorised flight routes and permitted cabin classes – with the latest situational developments.
+Due to the unpredictable nature of travel amid COVID-19, automation is likely to play a more central role in travel management policies.
+Governments worldwide are tightening and easing various travel restrictions constantly – with each country taking a different approach.
+This makes it increasingly difficult for travel managers to make continuous, timely changes to their policies.
+Instead, companies should introduce automatic features in their policies that correlate elements – such as price limits, booking time frames, flight durations, authorized flight routes, and permitted cabin classes – with the latest situational developments.
 An intelligent corporate travel policy will base these features on robust industry data, which can help travel managers to understand their impact on company budgets.

 Flexible fare costs must be controlled

 The unpredictable nature of travel means that businesses value flexibility from travel suppliers more than ever.
 As a result, airlines are focusing their marketing efforts on flexible fares.
 However, flexibility comes with a higher price tag, creating additional costs for corporations.
-To keep costs from airfares low, travel managers should consider working with a company such as FairFly, which can provide insights into corporate travel policy decisions – such as an airline’s advanced purchase policy and lowest logical fare policy.
-FairFly can also help companies secure the lowest fares; if the price of a booked flexible fare goes down, its intelligent technology can detect this, and the fare can be rebooked at the new price.
+To keep costs from airfares low, travel managers should consider working with FairFly, which can provide insights into corporate travel policy decisions – such as an airline’s advanced purchase policy and lowest logical fare policy.
+FairFly can also help companies secure the lowest fares.
+If the price of a booked flexible fare goes down, its intelligent technology can detect this, and the fare can be rebooked at the new price.

 Communication is critical

-Corporate travel policies should incorporate emergency response practices if border closures or quarantine restrictions happen during travel, and measures should be in place to support employees in this situation.
-Employee contact details must be kept up-to-date so that companies can relay reliable, real-time information to them as it happens.
-Travel managers will need to work closely with departments such as legal, HR and communications to regularly prompt staff to check their details and download any extra communications software that your new corporate travel policy requires.
+Corporate travel policies should incorporate emergency response practices if border closures or quarantine restrictions happen during travel.
+Measures should be in place to support employees in this situation.
+Employee contact details must be kept up-to-date so that companies can relay reliable, real-time information to them.
+Travel managers will need to work closely with departments such as legal, HR, and communications to regularly prompt staff to check their details and download any extra communications software required by your new corporate travel policy.

 Focus on adoption

 Pre-COVID, it was likely that many employees weren’t even aware of certain aspects of their companies’ travel policies.
-However, it is now crucial that employees buy in to new features.
-One way to increase adoption is to demonstrate an understanding of how the travel experience can be safer and more comfortable.
-Consider using a solution such as FairFly Wellness, which benchmarks traveler wellbeing using the Traveler Wellness Score, then uses insights to suggest improvements to the travel experience.
+However, it is now crucial that employees buy into new features.
+One way to increase adoption is to demonstrate how the travel experience can be safer and more comfortable.